-Because in a public restroom, you don't want anything to stand out.
-No design statement.
-When someone pulls out, say, a paper towel, you want them to feel like they're getting the first paper towel that's ever been pulled out of that dispenser.
+Because in a public restroom, you want to create designs that communicate with a low voice.
+It's also imporant that the user intuitively feels like they're getting the first paper towel that's ever been pulled out of that dispenser.
 "Ah, this is my paper towel."
-So the design language is silent and solid and sculptural.
-There's a hardness and shell-like quality to all of it.
+So the design language is simple and sculptural.
+There's a hardness and shell-like quality to the objects.

 Any unexpected challenges with this project?

 There was one major innovation from a design point of view.
-People servicing these need to know when they have to refill the paper.
+The people servicing these products need to know when they have to refill the paper.
 That's normally done with a little window on the side.
 But the window is kind of squiggly and breaks up the whole surface.
 So on mine, the whole lower portion of the front is a window.

 I pushed really hard for this.
 We had to go all over the world to find a tooling method that would fuse the window to the solid part of the box.
 The clear plastic is co-injected with the solid part.
+This creates better durability and increased hygiene, because there is no seam to catch dirt.
 It's a major innovation.
-And it means better durability and increased hygiene, because there's no seam to catch dirt.
-So a side benefit is that these will be easier to service and to keep clean.
+An additional benefit is these forms will be easier to service and to keep clean.
 That all started with me designing the window then asking if we could make that happen.

 You spent almost three years on this project.
 What have you learned?